pranavgade20/aisb/w3d4/w3d4_answers.md

 sharing, vast ai doesn't)
 - VM means attacks need to go through the hypervisor so less prone to side-channel timing attacks but are vulnerable to lower-level hardware attacks

+# Exercise 2.2

+Your Task: After reviewing the materials above, analyze advanced GPU security considerations by addressing:

+    Software vs. Hardware Isolation: How does Kubernetes namespace-based multi-tenancy compare to NVIDIA MIG's hardware partitioning for GPU security?

+    - Same thing as earlier VMs vs containers.
+Kubernetes is easier to escalate privileges e.g. if misconfigured.
+    - Hardware partitioning (NVIDIA) is sharing on the same physical GPU -> vulnerable to attacks like exercise 1.

+    Attack Surface Analysis: What new vulnerabilities emerge when multiple tenants share GPU resources, and how do different isolation approaches mitigate these risks?

+    - The moment you 'break out' of your partition youd get access to everything else.
+    - Isolation with hardware makes this harder, but there's still going to be information you can learn from the behaviour of the GPU.
+    - DOS by overloading one particular process, denying other services on the same GPU trying to use that same process.

+    Resource Guarantees: How do the quality-of-service guarantees provided by MIG differ from traditional container resource limits for GPU workloads?

+    - MIG ensures one client cannot impact the work or scheduling of other clients and provides enhanced isolation for customers.
+With MIG, each MIG partition's processors have separate and isolated paths through the entire memory system - the on-chip crossbar ports, L2 cache banks, memory controllers, and DRAM address buses are all assigned uniquely to an individual Instance.
+    - But 1/7th of a GPU is really limited, like if you're a datacentre you probably don't want it ?

+Deliverable: Compare the security trade-offs between software-only multi-tenancy and hardware-assisted GPU partitioning, identifying which approach would be more suitable for a high-security AI training environment and why.

+# Exercise 3.1 GPU Interconnect Architecture

+    PCIe Lanes: How do PCIe lanes affect GPU performance?
+What happens when a GPU has fewer lanes than expected?

+    More lanes -> more data flowing to and fro.
+Bottlenecked, slower than expected

+    NVLink Benefits: Why use NVLink instead of PCIe for GPU-to-GPU communication?
+What performance advantages does it provide?

+    Fast.

+    System Architecture: In a multi-GPU training setup, when would data flow through PCIe vs. NVLink?

+    NVlink if just gpus talking to each other. pcie for anything else.

+Deliverable: Draw a diagram describing how data flows between CPU, system memory, and 4 GPUs connected via both PCIe and NVLink, labeling the bandwidth differences.

+[diagram]

+Stretch: How does this extend to multi-node clusters?
+How does infiniband fit in?

+infiniband connects the switches that control the nvlinks. lots of data etc. essentially still gpus talking to each other but across nodes.